terodox/terodox.tech/content/posts/2019-11-17--stencil-js-part-1/index.md

 There are three `@Prop` entries.
 These represent both attributes and properties on the web component.

 Properties: Programmatically accessible on an instance of the DOM node.
 Attributes: Added to the tag in the DOM.
-Eg href on an anchor tag.
+Eg. the `href` attribute on an anchor tag.

 We need to have coverage for both properties and attributes because attributes do not support complex data types.
 The only type attributes support is string.
 This means you can pass all of the primitive types into attributes easily as strings, but complex types would require serialization to a string.